gilianhonkoop/OpenSourceSensei/README.md

 And to answer the following research questions:

-1. Does the distilled reward function Rψ from VLM anno- tations encourage interesting behavior?
+1. Does the distilled reward function Rψ from VLM annotations encourage interesting behavior?
 2. Can SENSEI discover semantically meaningful behavior during task-free exploration?
 3. Is the world model learned via exploration suitable for later learning to efficiently solve downstream tasks?

 ### Related work